GoogleCloudDataproc/initialization-actions/tony/README.md

 * This script will install TonY in the master node only
 * Virtual environments are installed for both TensorFlow and PyTorch examples.
 * TonY is supported with STANDARD configuration (1 master/2+ workers) in Dataproc 1.3.
+* TonY supports GPU using Hadoop 3.1 (YARN-6223).
+Currently not supported with Dataproc